hassantafreshi/easy-form-builder/readme.txt

 - Answer responses directly.
 - Responsive form.
 - Tracking Code finder.
-- User friendly and advanced Panel to mange Forms and Responses.
+- User friendly and advanced Panel to manage Forms and Responses.

 Notice:
 We use fontawesome for icons and this loads form fontawesome CDN.